Niklas-K1/best-repo-ever/README.md

 # best-repo-ever
 my first steps with GIT
 this is a change.
 And this is yet another change
-Here comes another to the same line
+Here comes another to the same line.
+Hej this is branch 2